Hotmoka/hotmoka/tutorial/Takamaka.md

 instance create a new Eclipse Java project `auction`, add the `lib` and `dist` folders inside it, copy `takamaka_base.jar` and `takamaka_runtime.jar` inside `lib` and add both to the build path.
-Create a package `takamaka.tests.auctions` and copy inside it the code of `BlindAuction.java`, `AuctionEnd.java` and `BidIncrease.java` above.
+Create a package `takamaka.tests.auction` and copy inside it the code of `BlindAuction.java`, `AuctionEnd.java` and `BidIncrease.java` above.
 Then export the compiled code as a jar inside `dist` as `auction.jar`.